 There are two main causes of a deviated septum.
 First, the most common cause is simply that it is genetic and congenital.
 This means that the majority of people with a deviated septum were likely born with it.
 Though deviated septums can worsen with age and as a child grows up.
 Therefore, it may not cause issues from childhood.

 The second most frequent cause of a deviated septum is injury, usually a broken nose.
 Injury to the nose can cause the septum to deviate and possibly cause the symptoms and conditions discussed earlier.
 This is especially common in people who play contact sports.

 Benefits Of Septoplasty

 For patients suffering severe symptoms of a deviated septum, there are many benefits of septoplasty surgery.
 Among some of the possible benefits of deviated septum surgery include:

-- Improved breathing (easier to breath through your nose)
+- Improved breathing (easier to breathe through your nose)